How to... buy the right TV

 So before you hit the shops, read these simple guidelines first – it might save you a lot of heartache (and cash!).
 If you have a more specific question, then head over to our Forums where we're all on hand to help you out.

-1) How big should it be?
+1) How big should your TV be?

 How big a screen is right for you?
 While it's very tempting to opt for the biggest possible telly within your budget, that won't always give you the best quality for your cash.
 There's no point in buying a 65in screen if you're going to sit 1m from it.

-2) Plasma or LCD?
+2) Plasma or LCD/LED?

 An increasingly outmoded rule of thumb is that plasmas tend to have better black levels, while LCDs usually offer higher resolution: as you'll see, those divisions are becoming blurred of late.
 And as for the hype that plasmas always suffer from screen burn, or that they need to be 'regassed' regularly – well, that's just rot.

-3) HD-ready or Full HD?
+4) HD-ready or Full HD?